GabbyRichards/Health-Tracker/README.md

 # HealthTracker
-This is our group projet!
+This is our group project!